varunkumardev/amitmerchant1990.github.io/_posts/2020-09-24-laravel-ecosystem-jargon.md

 - [Nova](https://nova.laravel.com/) - Admin Panel

 This will be a live document.
 I'll be updating it as when a new package/product arrives or discontinues.
 So, bookmark this article somewhere for a quick look at this amazing ecosystem!

+Also, let me know if I've missed anything in the comments below.